alwaysdata/documentation/content/domains/_index.en.md

 - [Add a SRV record]({{< relref "add-srv-record" >}})
 - [Add a CAA record]({{< relref "add-caa-record" >}})
 - [Delete a DNS record]({{< relref "delete-dns" >}})

-[DNSSEC](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions) is not yet supported.
-To be deactivated with the registrar.

 {{% notice note %}}
 The [SOA DNS record](https://en.wikipedia.org/wiki/SOA_record) includes a 32-bit serial number (between 1 and 4294967295).
 We do not follow the *convention* of defining it with a date format that comes from a time when zone files were edited by hand.
 Not following this convention *should not* be considered an error.